 Retirement Planning Should Focus on Life’s Riches, Not Its Numbers

-Whitney argues in Rock Retirement that traditional retirement planning, including the techniques he employed for years, emphasize storing up of wealth to fund spending in retirement while neglecting important matters that make a life worth living — like family, friends, health, intellectual pursuits, and more.
+Whitney argues in Rock Retirement that traditional retirement planning, including the techniques he employed for years, emphasizes storing up of wealth to fund spending in retirement while neglecting important matters that make life worth living — like family, friends, health, intellectual pursuits, and more.